SandyRodger/RB185-RB189/L1_interacting_with_a_database_in_code.md

 - `pg` for:
   - creating a new `PG::Connection` object
   - Executing SQL statements using `#exec` and `#exec_params`
-  - Accessubg query results contained in `PG::result` object.
+  - Accessing query results contained in `PG::result` object.
 - Build a small command-line Ruby application
 - Automatically create tables if they don't exist.